agoldst/dfr-analysis/README.md

+(I am continuing development of this as an R package in [dfrtopics](http://github.com/agoldst/dfrtopics).
+Because some scholarly work I've done refers to these scripts, I have left this repository here in its earlier state.)

 # dfr-analysis

 Bits and pieces to help analyze the data available from JSTOR's Data for Research (DfR) service.
 Skews to my needs as a literary scholar and digital-humanist-in-progress.
 Skews to my amateurishness as a programmer.
 Very much in-progress, hacked together, catch-as-catch-can, I am not an expert, I am not a lawyer, etc., etc., etc. Use and share freely, at your own risk.